News & Blog

 • Overheating or dehydration – If the water is too hot, overheating can become a risk for you and your baby.
 Make sure the temperature of the water is carefully monitored, and you’re drinking fluids as you’re able.

 • The baby breathes too early – Rarely, water aspiration happens during a water birth, but it’s possible.
-Your healthcare providers are trained to scoop the baby out of the water as soon as they’re delivered.
+Your health care providers are trained to scoop the baby out of the water as soon as they’re delivered.

 • The umbilical cord could break before your baby comes out of the water – This is also a very rare occurrence, but it’s a serious event if it happens.